Jiggins/mu-cs401-f2015/lecture-15.md

 Intro: Previously on CS401...
 ======

 Machine Learning theorists have a probabilistic perspective.
-Previously we have looked at probabistic algorithms such as:
+Previously we have looked at probabilistic algorithms such as:

 * Bayes rule
     * P(A|B) = P(B|A) P(A) / P(B)